-A foodshed is everything between where a food is produced and where a food is consumed.
+A foodshed is the area that includes where a food is produced, where it is transported, and where a food is consumed.
 It includes the land it grows on, the routes it travels, the markets it goes through, and the tables it ends up gracing.

 A local or regional "foodshed" could be defined in a variety of ways.
 A simple 100-mile radius, for example, is often used in "eat local" campaigns.
 Workable, sustainable foodshed mappings tend to take into account time and ease of travel, density of population, where and how natural water sources travel, and the innate productivity of land.